saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

 ## Example of list method
 > The list method would work the best if we used something like array.map() with it.
-> We could fetch data from back end and then use the list() method to costruct the link items
+> We could fetch data from back end and then use the list() method to construct the link items

 ```
 // EXAMPLE OF FETCHING A LIST OF MOVIES FROM THE BACK END